tcltk/tcl/doc/markdown/packagens.md

 # Description

 **::pkg::create** is a utility procedure that is part of the standard Tcl library.
-It is used to create an appropriate **package ifneeded** command for a given package specification.
-It can be used to construct a **pkgIndex.tcl** file for use with the **package** mechanism.
+It is used to create an appropriate [package ifneeded][package] command for a given package specification.
+It can be used to construct a **pkgIndex.tcl** file for use with the [package] mechanism.

 # Options